Can an Enlarged Prostate Be Too Big to Treat?

 There are two main reasons why HoLEP is not as widespread.
 The first is the availability for training on the procedure.
 HoLEP was initially developed at large academic institutions where it has remained and it is only being taught at a select-few urology training programs across the United States.
 The second reason is that there is a steep learning curve to learn HoLEP.

-However, Dr. Lawrence Tsai with Austin Urology Institute has been fortunate enough to experience the rigors of training in the HoLEP and has become a more than capable provider to deliver this far preferred treatment for an enlarged prostate.
+Austin Urology Institute has been fortunate enough to experience the rigors of training in the HoLEP and has become a more than capable provider to deliver this far preferred treatment for an enlarged prostate.

 Want the best?
 Get the best.